schoenemeyer/SingularityOnAzure/h16rcentos74.md

-# Singularity-in-Azure
+# Singularity running on H16r with CentOS HPC 7.4
-This project describes how to nstall Singularity in Azure and run the Intel MPI pingpong benchmark within the Singularity container.
+This project describes how to install Singularity and run the Intel MPI pingpong benchmark within the Singularity container.

-Create a VM in the Aure Portal, e.g. H16r
-Select CentOS HPC 7.4
+Create a VM of type H16r in the Azure Portal or with Azure CLI with CentOS HPC 7.4

 Connect to the machine and update the VM. sudo yum -y update